monkeyphysics/mootools-datepicker/README.md

 ### Theming:

-Theming is done with CSS files, there are four themes available, which you can find in the Source folder.
+Theming is done with CSS files, there are five themes available, which you can find in the Source folder.

 Just include the CSS file and set the `pickerClass` option.